oscaro00/datasubway/README.md

     - A map should be enough since expressions merging multiple columns should not be allowed
   - Expressions in agg() should only be allowed to be col().agg_fn().round()?.alias()?; anything more complex leads to issues (like a case() statement)
   - Ducklake for atomic pre aggregation updates
+    - This avoids the situation where a pre aggregation is being updated while another API thread reads from it
   - Grafeo for join network (validates acyclic, and only one path between tables)

 - Benchmark system